fabriciosenadev/NPS-API-NLW4/README.md

 NPS API system developed during NLW event, is a system to send surveys and calculate rate of answers.

 ## Important
-this system as developed with target of study.
+this system was developed with target of study.